masterxq/xmega-usb-soundcard/README.md

 ### Striped down to minimum
 For make it easy to use the includes i normaly use are striped down to a minimum from a large avr library i wrote.
 So if something looks unnessesary it possibly a remaining of the complete library.
 This means it is absolutely possible that it is really unnessesary for this use case.

+### build
+On linux the build of the Firmware should be done with make after installing the avr lib and compiler.
+It can be programmed with make program.
+If you write your own Makefile for it take attention the compiler flag -fno-jump-tables is sadly needed for some sections of the code.
+The audio controller is untestet on Windows.
+If you testes it drop me a message please.

 ## Thank you
 **Thanks to Dean and mojo-chun**